Market Value vs Agreed Value car insurance

 How do they compare on price?

-Agreed value policies typically cost more for two reasons:
+Agreed value policies tend to cost more for 2 reasons:

 1. The agreed value sum insured is typically higher than the market value sum insured.
 A larger sum insured comes at an additional cost.